-A century ago, April 24th 1916, Ernest Shackleton and five of his expedition members set off on an epic 1,500 km voyage across the wild southern Atlantic Ocean in the small lifeboat James Caird.
+Over a century ago, April 24th 1916, Ernest Shackleton and five of his expedition members set off on an epic 1,500 km voyage across the wild Southern Ocean in the small lifeboat James Caird.
 In a truly daring rescue effort, they sailed from Elephant Island in the South Shetland Islands to South Georgia.
 Their goal was to get help for the remaining members of the Imperial Trans-Antarctic Expedition still stranded on Elephant Island.
 The successful voyage is regarded as one of the greatest small-boat journeys ever undertaken.

 The Imperial Trans-Antarctic Expedition